 - Making CHIP easier for kids to get.

 - Improving Medicare for seniors.

-OBAMACARE FACT: 1 in 2 Americans technically have a “preexisting” condition according to a 2011 estimate done by HHS.
-That means half of us have a condition that we could have been charged more for or even denied coverage for in some states before the Affordable Care Act.
-The ACA chipped away at preexisting conditions until 2014 when discrimination against them was banned.
+OBAMACARE FACT: Roughly 1 in 2 Americans technically have a “preexisting” condition according to a 2011 estimate done by HHS.
+That means half of us have a condition that we technically could have been charged more for or even denied coverage for in some states before the Affordable Care Act.
+The ACA chipped away at preexisting conditions until 2014 when discrimination against them by insurers was banned.
 Today preexisting conditions are no longer a barrier to insurance coverage for anyone, including high-risk customers.
 This means you can no longer be denied coverage or treatment or be charged more due to your health status.
 This is just one of many things the Affordable Care Act did and still doing today.

 We’ve Only Just Scratched the Surface of What the Affordable Care Act Does